Self-Guided "Fly & Ride The Best Of Northern Patagonia" Package

 Day 5 – REST DAY in Bariloche, Argentina or go ahead to Futaleufú, Chile for whitewater rafting or fly fishing!

-If you absolutely must leave this day, we do understand you’ll be fighting the temptation to skip the flight.
-Chile has so much more to offer and we have so much more to help show you, so we hope you enjoyed and will return for other Patagonia motorcycle trips, because there's still plenty more to experience!
+If you absolutely must leave on your last day, we do understand you’ll be fighting the temptation to skip the flight.
+Chile has so much more to offer and we have so much more to help show you, so we hope you enjoyed yourself and will return for other Patagonia motorcycle trips, because there's still plenty more to experience!

 BMW F700GS (twin cylinder)